bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 3. Add `icon` settings to the [src/icons.json](https://github.com/oivva/zz-file-icons/blob/dev/src/icons.json) file

 > All that you need to add are the SVG icon and its settings.

-> Note: all settings should be alphabetically sorted.
+> All settings should be alphabetically sorted.

 > Please do not change any other files, especially in `dist` folder.
 > We always build distribution files once right before the release.